 The goal of the surgical pathology rotation is to develop skills in all areas of surgical pathology to become competent in the gross and microscopic evaluation of these specimens.
 During the 13 blocks allocated to this rotation residents are given graduated responsibilities as appropriate for their level of expertise.

-The duties are typically divided so that different house officers handle frozen section (FS) specimens, operating room (OR) routine specimens, or clinic and hospital-derived biopsies.
+The duties are typically divided so that different residents handle frozen section (FS) specimens, operating room (OR) routine specimens, or clinic and hospital-derived biopsies.

 Emphasis exists on residents previewing slides, to the extent possible as the residents advance, their skills at microscopic evaluation are expected to increase.
-First-year residents will review cases with the attending pathologist as soon as the slides are available.
+Early in training the residents will review cases with the attending pathologist as soon as the slides are available.
 By the third year, residents should be writing up cases completely.
 FS sign-out is also expected to progress with training.
 An attending pathologist is always available for consultation.